The promise of

 & Aggregation -

-The active THC in IGC-AD1 inhibits Aβ40 peptide production and Aβ42 aggregation in Alzheimer’s cell lines.
+The API in IGC-AD1 reduces Aβ40 peptide production and Aβ42 aggregation in Alzheimer’s cell lines.

 -

-In Alzheimer’s cell line tests, the active THC in IGC-AD1 increased Aβ monomers in a dose dependent manner and decreased Aβ aggregation
+In Alzheimer’s cell lines, IGC-AD1 increased Aβ monomers and decreased Aβ aggregation in a dose–dependent manner.

 Representation of Cao et al., 2014 - APP Levels